Bethel A.M.E. Church (Indianapolis, Indiana): Vermont Street church

-Sale and future development
+Sale and redevelopment

 In 2015 the Bethel AME congregation initiated a capital campaign to raise the $2 million to $3 million needed to repair the deteriorating building, but it proved to be unsuccessful.
 Without the major funding needed to proceed with the church repairs, the congregation began considering offers to buy the Vermont Street property.
-In early 2016 the congregation reached an agreement with SUN Development and Management Corporation, an Indianapolis-based developer, to sell the property for an undisclosed amount and relocate.
-SUN Development, who agreed to preserve as much of the structure as possible, planned to build a hotel on the property.
+In early 2016 the congregation reached an agreement with Sun Development and Management Corporation, an Indianapolis-based developer, to sell the property for an undisclosed amount and relocate.
+Sun Development, who agreed to preserve as much of the structure as possible, planned to build a hotel on the property.
 Under the terms of the sale, the congregation had to vacate the property by August 2016.

 In February 2017 Indiana University announced that its School of Informatics and Computing at IUPUI had received a grant from the university to create a three-dimensional virtual reality model of the historic Vermont Street church.
 IUPUI students collected 3,000 images for use in the modeling project.
 When completed, the model will be accessible to the public through IUPUI's School of Informatics and Computing.
 Digital images used to create the model will be housed at the IUPUI Library; the digitized archive, along with other archival records from the church, will be held in collection of the Indiana Historical Society in Indianapolis.

-As of 2017 the congregation's website indicated it planned to erect a new church on Zionsville Road in Pike Township, Marion County, Indiana.
-In the interim, the church holds worship services at The Unity Center, 2163 North Illinois Street in Indianapolis.
+In 2018, the congregation' opened a new church building on Zionsville Road in Pike Township in northwest Indianapolis.

+A seven-story hotel with 231 rooms opened on the site in December 2021.
+It is co-branded as Hampton Inn and Homewood Suites and includes a swimming pool, rooftop patio, and other amenity spaces.